Post-streptococcal glomerulonephritis (GN) is a disorder of the kidneys that occurs after infection with certain strains of streptococcus bacteria.

 Meyrier A. Postinfectious glomerulonephritis.
 In: Gilbert SJ, Weiner DE, eds.
 National Kidney Foundation Primer on Kidney Diseases.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 22.

 Pan CG, Avner ED.
 Glomerulonephritis associated with infections.
-In: Kliegman RM, Stanton BF, St. Geme, JW III, Schor NF, eds.
+In: Kliegman RM, Stanton BF, St. Geme, JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2015:chap 511.

 Updated by: Charles Silberberg, DO, private practice specializing in nephrology, affiliated with New York Medical College, Division of Nephrology, Valhalla, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.